Table of Contents[Hide][Show]

 At the extreme, lectins are potent enough to be a biological warfare agent as in the case of ricin.
 Ricin is a lectin isolated in the castor oil bean and it acts on certain protein cells, allowing the ricin to enter the cell and prevent protein synthesis, eventually leading to cell death.

 Obviously, some lectins have more toxic effects than others, as evidenced by the example above, but all lectins have some effect on the body.
 This is the reason that grains, beans, and other lectin containing foods cannot be eaten raw.
+In fact, ingesting even just a few raw kidney beans can cause vomiting and digestive problems.

 Lectins are capable of harming the lining of the intestines, especially the microvilli.
 This happens when the lectins bind to the protein receptors in the intestinal lining, causing damage.